DataDog/dpn/webhooks/Monitors/README.md

 # Monitor related Webhooks
+When working with [Datadog Monitors](https://docs.datadoghq.com/monitors/monitor_types/), the Monitors API allows for various functionality.
+The focus of these examples are on muting to help reduce Alert noise/fatigue.

-The Monitors API allows for various functionality.
-However there are some limitations to working with this API with Webhooks.
+The API typically can only work with one monitor at a time.
+Since it does not handle an array of Monitor IDs, there are some limitations to working with this API with Webhooks.
+For more complex evaluation, consider using a Lambda to create more complex Alert handling.

 ## Getting started
 First complete the general Webhook Getting started.